HasanGoni/HasanGoni.github.io/_posts/2022-11-19-Exploring_anonymized_data.md

 * If we see the following scatter plot, we can see that there are some outliers.
 So we can remove them.

      ![scatter plot](/images/how_to_win/sc_plot2.png)

-* So how this is helpful, our goat is to generate features.
+* So how this is helpful, our goal is to generate features.
 How to generate feature from this plot.
 As we see two traingles, we can create a feature  where each triangle will get a set of points and hope this feature will help.
 * If we have smaller number of features, we can use pandas for all features together.

 ```python